 - How do I fix the red light on my Xbox 360?

 If the red light is blinking red, then it has a problem with the working temperature.
 To fix this issue shut it off and let it cool down.
-If the problem persists move it to an open, well-ventilated area, away from all other electronic devices.
-If the conditions seem perfectly fine and the device keeps heating up request for a repair.
+If that doesn’t work, read our expert guide to fix the red light problem on your Xbox 360.

 - Why is my Xbox 360 Kinect not working?